giangnguyen2412/giangnguyen2412.github.io/_pages/failures.md

 After the paper being accepted, I feel like I have grown a lot, in mindset.
 I am confident to work independently and drive the project to success.

-In conclusion, I think the key to success is to keep going, no matter what.
+[//]: # (In conclusion, I think the key to success is to keep going, no matter what.)